Author: Karin VanZant, Vice President, Social Determinants of Health & Health Equity

 - Increasing all forms of accessibility to health care services and coverage

-You can be sure this framework means that everyone in the healthcare pipeline will focus on these priorities in the coming years.
-They are essential in our healthcare ecosystem.
-As we witness an increased emphasis on equity, accountability, and access at the federal level, we hope it will make a perceived impact at the individual member-level.
-In addition, on December 14, 2022, CMS released the Contract Year 2024 Policy and Technical Changes to the Medicare Advantage and Medicare Prescription Drug Benefit Programs Proposed Rule (CMS-4201-P).
-Several proposed changes highlight CMS’s focus on the strategic pillars to improve health outcomes, expand coverage and advance health equity.
-CMS accepts comments on the proposed changes until February 13, 2023.
+The CMS framework ensures that the healthcare pipeline will focus on these priorities in the coming years.
+They are essential elements of our healthcare ecosystem.
+As the federal level emphasizes equity, accountability, and access, there is hope for a perceived impact at the individual member-level.
+On April 5, 2023, CMS released the 2024 Medicare Advantage and Part D Final Rule, highlighting requirements that aim to improve health outcomes, expand coverage, and advance health equity.

 - Medicaid & Housing: Establishing Contexts for Successful Care Access